ifsie/Discord-Server-Nuker/README.md

-# V8
+# Fuck Skids

-*v1.0.0b*
+*v1.1.0b*

-V8 is a reliable, fast, and safe private server nuker.
+This is a reliable, fast, and safe private server nuker.

 ---

 ## Access

-To get your unique key for the nuker you must open a ticket in https://discord.gg/fdzzrDY5Mg, I take two nitro classics as payment.
+To get your unique key contact me through https://discord.gg/fdzzrDY5Mg

+---

+## Payment

+1 Classic Nitro for 1 month of access
+2 Classic Nitro for 3 month of access
+3 Classic Nitro for lifetime

 ---